 Introduction to Health Reimbursement Arrangements

-A Health Reimbursement Arrangement, or HRA, is an IRS approved, employer-funded, tax advantaged employer health benefit plan that reimburses employees for out of pocket medical expenses and individual health insurance premiums.
-A health reimbursement arrangement is not health insurance.
-A health reimbursement arrangement allows the employer to make contributions to an employee's account and provide reimbursement for eligible expenses.
-A health reimbursement arrangement is an excellent way to supplement health insurance benefits and allow employees to pay for a wide range of medical expenses not covered by insurance.
-It is often referred to (incorrectly) as a health reimbursement account.
+A Health Reimbursement Arrangement (HRA), commonly referred to as a Health Reimbursement Account, is an IRS approved, employer-funded, tax-advantaged employer health benefit plan that reimburses employees for out-of-pocket medical expenses and individual health insurance premiums.
+A Health Reimbursement Arrangement is not health insurance.
+A Health Reimbursement Arrangement allows the employer to make contributions to an employee's account and provide reimbursement for eligible expenses.
+An HRA plan is an excellent way to supplement health insurance benefits and allow employees to pay for a wide range of medical expenses not covered by insurance.

 Health Reimbursement Arrangements are Notional

 Health Reimbursement Arrangements are notional arrangements; no funds are expensed until reimbursements are paid.
 Through Health Reimbursement Arrangements, employers reimburse employees directly only after the employees incur approved medical expenses.

 Unlike a Health Savings Account (HSA), there is no limit to the amount of money an employer can contribute to an employee’s Health Reimbursement Arrangement.